ojd2/CS4201_GC/README.md

 var m = makeCons(makeInt(12, heap), j, heap);
 ```

-The criteria for our GC is too target non-reachable objects.
+The criteria for our GC is to target non-reachable objects.
 Therefore, we must cut off some root level association path for one
 of our objects for the GC to efficiently work.
 This is called further down
 in the code where we call our GC algorithm: `gc_sc();`